drghirlanda/alex/README.md

 learning.
 Rather than writing an experiment program, you write a bunch a configuration files that describe the experiment.
 Alex reads these files and, if everything goes well, runs the experiment and collects data.
-A Manual.md file is provided with the distribution
+A Manual.md file is provided with the distribution.

 Alex is written using PEBL (Psychology Experiment Building Language), which you can find at http://pebl.sourceforge.net.